ArtNooijen/codeatlas/README.md

 - List every Ollama endpoint under `ollama_instances`.
 - Reference those instances from the `models` section and mark one with `default: true` (defaults to `qwen3:8b`).
 - Override at runtime with `--models qwen3:8b,llama3.1:8b`.
+- Set `diagram_default_model` and `diagram_prompt` to control the dedicated model that builds Mermaid call-graph diagrams (`--diagram-model`/`--diagram-prompt` override them per run).

+## Mermaid diagrams
+- Add a secondary Ollama model dedicated to structural visualizations with `--diagram-model llama3.1:8b`.
+- Customize the prompt template with `--diagram-prompt "Your template {path} {language} {content}"`.
+- Each Markdown file will gain a `## Function Diagram` section containing the Mermaid output.

 ## Git author metadata
 Use the same `models.yaml` file to control the commit signature CodeAtlas uses: